 Ramy, Muzher and Shaddle Badir, brothers who were all blind from birth, set up an extensive phone and computer fraud scheme in Israel in the 1990s using social engineering, vishing and Braille-display computers.

-- Frank Abagnale: Frank Abagnale is an American security consultant known for his background as a former con man, check forger, and impostor while he was between the ages of 15 and 21.
+Frank Abagnale is an American security consultant known for his background as a former con man, check forger, and impostor while he was between the ages of 15 and 21.
 He may be the world's best known social engineer because of his best-selling book Catch Me If You Can that was adapted into a movie directed by Oscar-winning Steven Spielberg with Abagnale played by Leonardo DiCaprio.

-What are examples of social engineering attacks?
+What are examples of Social Engineering attacks?